-Where To Go Whale Watching in LA: Whale Cruises and Viewpoints for Landlubbers
+Whale Watching near Los Angeles: Whale Watching Cruises and Viewpoints for Landlubbers

 Winter is prime whale watching season in Southern California, and there are several ways to spy on the giant mammals as they pass through on their 6,000-mile quest for Mexican romance.
 Each year, between December and April, roughly 20,000 Pacific gray whales migrate past our beaches, and March brings particularly high traffic because that's when the underwater procession starts to turn around.

-With reduced capacity and ocean breezes, whale watch cruises are one of the few LA County approved activities, making these tours book up fast—so be sure to make a reservation.
-If your landlubbers have touchy tummies and like to stay on shore, with a little luck and clear skies, even a hike or sand sledding can turn into a whale watching activity.
+With reduced capacity and ocean breezes, whale watch cruises are a safe outdoor activity, making these tours book up fast—so be sure to make a reservation.
+If your landlubbers have touchy tummies and like to stay on shore, with a little luck and clear skies, simply Sand Sledding on the Los Angeles Sand Berms or a Day Trip to One of Our Favorite SoCal Beach Towns can turn into a whale watching outing.

 Bring your binoculars!
 Photo by Yeonsang/CC-BY-2.0